Why Sustainable Aviation Fuels and lower carbon aviation fuels are essential for the industry

 At present, LCAF appears to be an ideal transitional fuel until more revolutionary solutions can be established to help meet and or exceed required targets.

+Other options are being investigated for a longer-term solution.
 In the technology space there is excitement particularly over electricity and hydrogen as potential replacements for aviation fuel.
 In the case of electricity, the existing battery technology works for short-haul flights in modified aircraft, but the weight of the batteries needed for longer flights is prohibitive.
 Not only do the batteries become too heavy, but their weight also remains constant throughout the flight, so that even when the battery is expended, the aircraft still has to carry that dead weight.

 Research is under way into hydrogen, either as a fuel to be burned directly in aircraft engines, or as fuel in a cell powering electric engines.
 In both cases, there is still work left to be done before the technology is ready for industry-wide adoption.